 Just the facts, no monkeying around.

-If you do not find the answer your looking for at right, please feel free to email us.Submit a Question
+If you do not find the answer you’re looking for at the right, please feel free to email us.Submit a Question

 She began networking with other primate sanctuaries and discovered most of them were near capacity and were forced to turn away researchers looking to do the right thing.
 The reality is that monkeys who are rejected from retirement are sold to more studies, kept on as breeders, or euthanized to free up their cages.